lidavidm/lcalcgame/README.md

 A prototype of a game to teach programming

 ## Instructions
-To play on Mac, download the .zip and spin up a local server with:
+To play, download the .zip and spin up a local server with:

 > bash server.sh